-Under the terms of the bond indentures, the Corporation is subject to various covenants, which include the achievement of certain pre-established financial indicators.
+Under the terms of the master trust indenture, the Corporation is subject to various covenants, which include the achievement of certain pre-established financial indicators.
 In addition, the Corporation is required to maintain certain deposits with a trustee.
 These deposits are included in assets whose use is limited.